test11.gif

 How much assistance am I eligible for?

-Your PASS Plan "grant for the disabled" will not help you if you need $100's of thousands of dollars.
+Your PASS Plan will not help you if you need hundreds of thousands of dollars in assistance.

 I want to know more...

-If you need more information before you register, please go to our "Contact Us" page.
+If you need more information before you apply, please go to our “Contact Us” page.

 Self-Employment is not for everyone.
-Let Social Security give you the startup funds to give it a try!
+Let Social Security give you the assistance you need and give it a try!

 It doesn't cost you anything to check it out.